gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 example, if input records have columns 'id', 'attribute', 'value', and the 'value' column contains 'John', 'Wagh', 'NE Lakeside', the output record will have values for columns as 'FirstName', 'LastName', 'Address' as 'John', 'Wagh', 'NE Lakeside' respectively.

-**outputFields:** Specify the list of the output fields to be included in the denormalized output.
+**outputFields:** Enter the list of the output fields to be included in the denormalized output.

-**fieldAliases:** Specify the list of the output fields to be renamed.
-The key specifies the name of the field to rename, with its corresponding value specifying the new name for that field.
+**fieldAliases:** Enter the list of the output fields to be renamed.
+The key specifies the name of the required field, with its corresponding value representing the new name for that field.

 **numPartitions:** Specify the number of partitions to use when grouping data.
 If not specified, the execution framework will decide on the number to use.